nholtz/steel1-book/_build/tension/T30/HSS-brace-01.md

 ## Notes

+* The factored resistance of this component is low, governed by the weld of the HSS to the tongue plate.
+Its capacity is 498 kN, almost 1/2 of the next lowest item (the shear strength of the bolts).
-* Weld of HSS to Tongue plate is be far the lowest strength.
-Increase length of weld from 100mm to 200mm(?) and length of tongue from 280 to 380.
+* To increase the overall strength, the first thing to do would be to increase length of that weld from 100mm to something considerably larger.
+200mm of weld would require increasing the length of tongue from 280mm to 380mm but would double that strength at very small cost.
-* Cover plate welding may be inadequate.
-Increasing the HSS to tongue weld will leave space for more welds there (up to 190mm) which should be more than enough.
+* The cover plate welding to the HSS may be inadequate as it is shown.
+Increasing the length of the HSS to tongue weld will leave space for more weld on the cover plate, up to 190mm on one side of the minimum cross-section, which should be more than enough.
+* Increasing the HSS to tongue plate weld length may also increase $T_r$ for _Tongue Plate, Welded End, Net Section Fracture_ and _HSS Net Section Fracture_.